Can you now get a good deal on Hello Group Inc.’s shares?

 The recent increase in stakes in MOMO appears to be a result of several institutional investors and hedge funds increasing their positions.
 Renaissance Technologies LLC’s position in MOMO has increased by 7.38% in the first quarter.
 The company now owns 10,952,198 shares of the stock, with a value of $51.48 million, following the purchase of 752,700 additional shares during the last quarter.
 Invesco Asset Management Ltd. made another increased to its shares in MOMO during the first quarter, upping its stake by 3.88%.
 During the last quarter, the company picked up 324,000 additional shares for a total stake of worth $40.77 million, bringing number of shares owned by the company to 8,673,656.

-During the first quarter, Krane Funds Advisors LLC added a 1,517,186 position in MOMO.
-Numeric Investors LLC purchased an additional 2.34 million shares in the last quarter, increasing its holdings by 67.75%, now holding 5.8 million shares worth $27.28 million.
-MOMO shares are owned by institutional investors to the tune of 68.90% at present.
+During the first quarter, ARGA Investment Management LP added a 1,951,240 position in MOMO.
+Krane Funds Advisors LLC purchased an additional 1.52 million shares in the last quarter, increasing its holdings by 35.27%, now holding 5.82 million shares worth $27.35 million.
+At the end of the first quarter, Numeric Investors LLC increased its MOMO holdings by 67.75% and now holds 5.8 million MOMO shares valued at $27.28 million with the added 2.34 million shares during the period.
+MOMO shares are owned by institutional investors to the tune of 70.70% at present.

 Leave a Reply